7 Ways to Support Diversity in the Classroom [With Examples]All Posts

 The same article goes on to point out that even the appearance of diversity (and with it, the suggestion that different opinions exist) makes us change how we approach issues.

 Students are no exception to this rule.
-Diversity in the classroom teaches students to appreciate different perspectives and draw stronger conclusions.
+Diversity in the classroom helps students develop social awareness which helps them appreciate different perspectives and draw stronger conclusions.
 Challenging students to consider different perspectives can also teach them how to interact with their peers on a social level, and equip them with skills they’ll use for the rest of their life.

 It improves academic outcomes